James-E-A/cerdicator/Readme.rst

 (3) The brochure acquired at the conference was both genuine (actually published by Packet Forensics) and truthful (the product it advertises performs as claimed)

 I reached out to both Wired and Dr. Soghoian on May 8th, 2021 to see about getting a copy of the brochure, which I could not find online; I will update this document when or if I hear back.
-(In retrospect, I probably should have CC'd Ryan Singel, too…)
+(In retrospect, I probably should have CC'd Ryan Singel, too…) **EDIT:** I'm an idiot and didn't realize that they included the relevant pages at the end of their paper. 😳

 .. _`Ryan Singel`: http://ryansingel.net/
 .. _`Christopher Soghoian`: https://www.dubfire.net/